TheScorched/json/threatfox_to_json/readme.md

 # threatfox API to JSON
-# threatfox allows threat hunters to export IOC data in CSV format
-# I prefer JSON so I can import to my SIEM easier

 Simple method to get threat data via API, process the data, and export it as a JSON.
 JSON is much more managable to ingest into SIEM tools vs csv or raw text.